architect/arc.codes/src/shared/en/aws/guides-http.md

 # HTTP Functions

-> An `.arc` abstracts API Gateway configuration and provisioning; `@architect/functions` are powerful tools for working with HTTP
+> An `.arc` abstracts API Gateway configuration and provisioning; `@architect/functions` adds a very light but powerful API shim to Lambda for working with HTTP

 An `architect`app has HTTP `GET` and `POST` Lambda function handlers for the follow `Content-Type`'s: